NamsyJay/Lancash-Group-IoT/Requirements/Business Requirements.md

+CISOLNS will develop a real-time monitoring system that identifies anomalies based on machine-specific thresholds, generating actionable insights, and sends alerts to the operations teams.
-This Architecture supports data flow from field equipment and edge devices to cloud analytics platforms, enabling real-time monitoring and informed decision-making.
+The Architecture supports data flow from field equipment and edge devices to cloud analytics platforms, enabling real-time monitoring and informed decision-making using AWS services.

 ### BUSINESS REQUIREMENTS.
 - END-TO-END CONNECTIVITY: The System must securely onboard, monitor and manage various IoT devices and equipment.